Bangladesh Nationalist Party: History

+Predecessors

 JaGoDal

 On 22 February 1978, a new party, Jatiyatabadi Ganatantrik Dal (JaGoDal), was formed with Justice Abdus Sattar as the coordinator.
 Most of the prominent figures were from the advisory council that was running the country at that time.
-Jagadal was the first attempt to create a platform for the nationalists of the country.
-Major General (retd) M.Majid ul Haq, Professor Syed Ali Ahsan, Shamsul Alam Chowdhury, A.Z.M.
+JAGODAL was the first attempt to create a platform for the country's nationalists.
+Major General (retd) M. Majid ul Haq, Professor Syed Ali Ahsan, Shamsul Alam Chowdhury, A.Z.M.
 Enayetullah Khan, M. Hamidullah Khan, Jakaria Chowdhury, Professor Dr. M. R. Khan, and Saifur Rahman were prominent figures.
-JAGODAL was dissolved on 28 August 1978 to consolidate its membership under the newly formed Jatiyatabadi Front.
+JAGODAL was dissolved on 28 August 1978 to consolidate its membership under the Jatiyatabadi Front.

 Jatiyatabadi Front

-On 1 May 1978 the Jatiyatabadi Front or Nationalist Front was formed with Ziaur Rahman as the chief of the front, which JAGODAL joined soon after its formation.
+On 1 May 1978, the Jatiyatabadi Front or Nationalist Front was formed with Ziaur Rahman as the front's chief, which JAGODAL joined soon after its formation.
 A major portion of NAP (Bhashani) joined the front as well with Mashiur Rahman.
+The election symbol of NAP (Bhashani), sheaf of paddy, would become the symbol of the BNP.
 Shah Azizur Rahman with some of his colleagues from Muslim League.
-Kazi Zafar Ahmed and a faction of United Peoples Party, Maolana Matin with his Labour Party, and minority leader Rashraj Mandal with Tafsili Jati Federation also joined.
+Kazi Zafar Ahmed and a faction of United Peoples Party, Maulana Matin with his Labour Party, and minority leader Rashraj Mandal with Tafsili Jati Federation also joined.

-Ziaur Rahman was their candidate for the Presidential Election of 3 June 1978.
+Ziaur Rahman was their candidate for the presidential election of 3 June 1978.
 Ziaur Rahman won the election, defeating M. A. G. Osmani of Ganatantrik Oikya Jote (United Democratic Alliance) which was backed by the Bangladesh Awami League.

-Formation of BNP
+Establishment

-After the Presidential election of 1978 the Bangladesh Nationalist Party (BNP) was established on 1 September.
+After the presidential election of 1978, the Bangladesh Nationalist Party (BNP) was established on 1 September.
+The newly established party soon emerged as a "hotchpotch" of leftists, rightists, opportunists, and Pakistan-era establishmenterians.

-The constitution of the party was drafted in 21 days of the formation with 76 members with Ziaur Rahman as the chief convener, M. Hamidullah Khan as the Executive Secretary and Dr. A. Q. M. Badruddoza Chowdhury was appointed as the Secretary General.
+The constitution of the party was drafted within 21 days of the formation with 76 members with Ziaur Rahman as the chief convener, M. Hamidullah Khan as the Executive Secretary and Dr. A. Q. M. Badruddoza Chowdhury was appointed as the Secretary-General.